DBSE-teaching/isee2019-TeamMachine/docs/_posts/2019-07-02-Reflections.md

 Working as a team was a great experience overall as it was first project for few, but there were some challenges as well.

-* Assigning tasks : We were not sure of what tast everyone should do as the knowledge possessed was limited and different tasks in the app development were having different difficulty levels.
+* Assigning tasks : We were not sure of what task everyone should do as the knowledge possessed was limited and different tasks in the app development were having different difficulty levels.
 As the work should be divided equally, it was bit challenging to maintain uniform workload.

 ![Team Challenges]({{site.baseurl}}/images/tc.jpg "TC"){:height="55%" width="70%"}